So election night was about two weeks ago. It's been kind of a shitty two weeks for me, if I'm being honest.

 For the record, I love when this happens in real life.

 So where does that leave us?
 I mean, there are bright spots.
 The Dems lost a ton of seats in the House and Pelosi's life will be hell for the next two years as she tries to hang on to power.
 The Senate will likely remain under Republican control, assuming Georgia votes to send one of either David Perdue or Kelly Loeffler back to the Senate.
 The Republican bench is loaded with exciting new candidates.
 American voters largely rejected socialist driven platforms.

 I can go on and on, but this still feels shitty.
 I'm certainly not ready to call it quits, but this still feels like a punch to the gut and I'm pretty sore from it all.
-Maybe that's ok for the time being - accepting that this whole thing stinks, acknowledging that the media, Big Tech and the CCP are the bad guys and finding resolve in the fact that we're still here, that MAGA is a movement and it will live to fight another day.
+Maybe that's ok for the time being - accepting that this whole thing stinks, acknowledging that the media, Big Tech and the CCP are the bad guys and finding resolve in the fact that we're still here and will live to fight another day.

 For now, at least, that's where I am.
 Go Bears.